 - Skilling our residents in the region and initiating an Aerospace Institute

-- Respecting and building on local character through a $150 million Liveability Program
+- Respecting and building on local character through an initial $150 million Liveability Program

 - Coordination and innovation through a Planning Partnership